-R11.
+R16.
 Hexavalent Chromium (Cr(VI))

-Centers must comply with OSHA standard 29 CFR 1910.1026 (general industry) and 1926.1126 (construction), and Job Corps policy regarding hexavalent chromium (Cr(VI)).
-DFAM is available to provide technical clarification to the Contractor and the Contracting Officer's Representative.
+Centers must comply with OSHA standard 29 CFR 1910.1026 and Job Corps policy regarding hexavalent chromium (Cr(VI)).

 a.
-Centers that offer trades that may potentially expose students/staff to hexavalent chromium (Cr(VI)) must develop, implement, and maintain an exposure control plan that contains the following minimum elements:
+Centers that offer trades that may potentially expose students/staff to hexavalent chromium (Cr(VI)) must develop, implement, and maintain an exposure control plan that contains the following minimum requirements:

-- 1. Product SDSs for Cr(VI)-containing materials such as certain pigments in paints or welding composite materials. - 2.
-Trade(s) or center functions that may result in exposure - 3.
-Exposure-monitoring results for the affected trade(s) or center functions - 4.
-Engineering controls used to reduce and maintain employee exposures to Cr(VI) - 5.
-Personal protective equipment (PPE) required during performance of training or center function - 6.
-Method(s) of communicating hazards associated with Cr(VI) (See hazard communication training, Chapter 5, Section 5.9, R10.) - b.
-In addition to complying with all of the exposure determination requirements in 29 CFR 1910.1026(d) or 1926.1126(d), centers offering the welding trade must perform initial exposure monitoring no matter how often welding of stainless steel occurs.
-No additional monitoring is necessary if exposure monitoring results are below the PEL of $5.0 \ \mu g/m^3$ and the action level of $2.5 \ \mu g/m^3$ calculated as eight-hour time-weighted averages (TWA). - c.
-If any industrial hygiene monitoring results meet or exceed the action level of 2.5 μ g/m3 for Cr(VI), the Safety Officer should contact the National Office of Job Corps Safety Team leader immediately. - d.
-Centers must maintain employee exposure records, including product SDSs on center for no fewer than 30 years in accordance with 29 CFR 1910.1200 and 29 CFR 1910.1020.
+- 1. Trade(s) or center functions that may result in exposure - 2.
+Exposure-monitoring results for the affected trade(s) or center functions - 3.
+Engineering controls used to maintain Cr(VI) concentrations below the permissible exposure limit (PEL) and action level - 4.
+Personal protective equipment (PPE) required during performance of training or center function - 5.
+Method(s) of communicating hazards associated with Cr(VI) (See hazard communication training, Chapter 5, Section 5.9, R13.) - b.
+Centers offering the welding trade must perform one round of initial and confirmation exposure monitoring no matter how often welding of stainless steel occurs.
+No additional monitoring is necessary if both the initial and confirmation sample results are below the PEL of $5.0~\mu g/m^3$ and the action level of $2.5~\mu g/m^3$ calculated as eight-hour time-weighted averages (TWA). - c.
+Centers must maintain exposure monitoring results and product SDS on center for 30 years in accordance with 29 CFR 1910.1200 and 29 CFR 1910.1020.